in-realtime/astra-platform-workshop/README.md

 3. Create an Astra Streaming Function
     1. Navigate to the `Functions` tab of the `irt` streaming tenant.
-    2. Click on the *Create Function* button.
+    2. Click the *Create Function* button.
     3. Create the function using:
         - Name Your Function
-            - Function Name: `enrichFunction`
+            - Function Name: `enrichfunction`
             - Namespace: `stocks`
         - Upload Your Code
             - Upload my own code